How many days a week do the students attend school?

 Students do not bring technology to school unless required for a specific project they are working on in the middle/high school grades.

-We highly encourage parents wait on mobile phones for their children until at least 8th grade.
+We highly encourage parents wait on mobile phones for their children until at least 8th grade, the later the better.
 Phones brought to school may not be taken out or used at school unless for a specific project with permission from the teacher and parent.

 How are classes different?